New Zealand Certificate in Study and Employment Pathways

 • Description: This course explores theories of ethnicity, indigeneity, and culture within historical and contemporary contexts.
 Tauira will examine politics, political systems, and government structures, analysing their impacts on Indigenous and Māori development.
 The course also investigates labelling, identity, and the implications of political constructs, comparing traditional and contemporary Māori social and political organisations.

-CEP406 Mātakitaki ki te Taiao – Observing our Environment
+CEP406 Mātakitaki ki te Taiao – Observing our Environment (15 credits)

 Course Type: Elective